TipsForGIS/dem-raster-analysis/README.md

 # DEM raster analysis in Python

-Python DEM raster analysis using rasterio, richDEM, geopandas, and shapely.
+The DEM raster analysis is explained using rasterio, richDEM, geopandas, and shapely.

 The Jupyter Notebook is a tutorial explaining the following steps: